 7. Salamba Sirsasana (Headstand)

 Salamba Sirsasana or the Headstand is a challenging pose considered as the king of all poses.
-The pose requires you to bear the entire weight of your body on your shoulders.
+The pose requires you to bear the entire weight of your body on your forearms.
 This asana requires ideal upper body strength that you have to work towards before you can try it.
 Practice the pose in the morning on an empty stomach.
 It is an advanced Vinyasa Yoga asana.
 Hold the pose for one to five minutes.

 Benefits: Salamba Sirsasana strengthens your lungs, arms, and legs.
 It stimulates your pituitary gland and tones your abdominal organs.
 It helps those suffering from insomnia and sinusitis.
 The pose stimulates your nerves and allows fresh blood to flow to your brain.